Pragyanshu-rai/java_codes/README.md

 # java_codes
-all codes written in jav
+all codes written in java